EHR for Psychiatry and Behavioral Health

 Key features of Psychiatry and Behavioral Health EHR

 Mental Health Treatment Plan

 The Treatment Plan functionality is highly configurable to meet the varying work requirements of different clinicians.
 The unique Treatment Plan functionality allows a doctor not only to set a timeline on the treatment goals and objectives for patients but the completion date of achieving the goal/objective with various psychiatric modalities used to achieve the goal/objective. iPatientCare Psychiatry EHR is preloaded with over 100 different associated problems linked with short / long term goals, objectives and intervention strategies.

 Most psychiatric patients have a tendency of being addictive.
-Drug Abuse form really helps understanding the patient’s dependency level on the addictives such as addictive to what type of drug, age when started using it, consumption of drug, present consumption, etc.
+Drug Abuse form really helps to understand the patient’s dependency level on the addictives such as addictive to what type of drug, age when started using it, consumption of the drug, present consumption, etc.

 PHQ-9 or Depression Questionnaire

 - PHQ-9, the 9-item depression screening functionality/ Depression Questionnaire available to capture patient’s data